Bennie Dobbins

 Benny E. Dobbins (Note: Dobbins had several nicknames including Ben, Bennie, and Bernie.)
 (November 16, 1932 - February 5, 1988) was an American stuntman, actor, stunt coordinator, and second unit director.

 Biography

 As coordinator and director, Dobbins is known for films such as Planes, Trains and Automobiles, The Running Man, Extreme Prejudice, Ferris Bueller's Day Off, Commando, and Weird Science.

 As a stuntman and actor, Dobbins was frequently omitted from the end credits.
 Even in his credited work, he is often given generic character names such as Cowboy #2 in Gunsmoke (S17E21 "Yankton") and 1st Bandit in The Six Million Dollar Man (S1E12 "The Coward").

 Dobbins died in Austria after suffering a heart attack near the ski resort of Schladming during the filming of Red Heat starring Arnold Schwarzenegger.
-Dobbins was a co-director on the film, and was coordinating the stunts when he collapsed.
+Dobbins was a second unit director on the film, and was coordinating the stunts when he collapsed.
 He was airlifted from the film location by helicopter to a hospital where, later, a doctor pronounced him dead.